Defence Against The Dark Arts.

 He was interrupted.
 Barely a second passed, I wouldn’t be surprised if people blinked and missed it, but in that second there was a flash of bright white, a harsh buzzing that caught my attention, just in time for me to spin around and cast a heavy shield charm.

 Another couple of seconds of silence passed as the class sat, probably a little stunned, Dawlish blinked rapidly and pushed his spectacles up his nose, and I regained my breath with an involuntary smile.

 Meanwhile, Sirius’ statue expression had slipped just for a second and, oh, there was the murderous look.
 My smile faded.

 “Excellent!”
 Dawlish broke the stunned/homicidal silence with a burst of applause and spun around in his seat, “Did you see that?
 Did everybody see that?
 Marvellous super-sensory charm, Miss McKinnon; perfect spell work by the both of you, I couldn’t fault it.
 Battle of the reaction times, it seems.”

 A slow build up of unsure applause scattered around the room.
-I was right.
-I bet half of them were dozing off.

 “Although, Mr Black, you really ought to have waited until she confirmed that she was ready.
 Had she not been prepared, that stinging hex could have caused serious damage…”